dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 disabledConditions                    String[]                             []                                        To disable some conditions for this column.
-For a full list of condition names, see below. dataTypeArgs                          Object                               {}                                        A place to put data type specific arguments. dataTypeArgs(for date/time type)      dojo.date.locale.__FormatOptions     {}                                        Defines how to parse the date/time data shown in the grid. dataTypeArgs(for boolean type)        Object                               {trueLable: "True", falseLable: "False"}  Set the label text for true value or false value.
+For a full list of condition names, see below. dataTypeArgs                          Object                               {}                                        A place to put data type specific arguments. dataTypeArgs(for date/time type)      dojo.date.locale.__FormatOptions     {}                                        Defines how to parse the date/time data shown in the grid. dataTypeArgs(for boolean type)        Object                               {trueLabel: "True", falseLabel: "False"}  Set the label text for true value or false value.
 ====================================  ===================================  ========================================  ============================================================================================

 Here is a list of all the condition names (case insensitive)